inartov555/python_sel_e2e_test/README.md

 ---

 ## Note
 - !!!
 This is just an example of the code; this framework cannot be used for testing Instagram or running multiple times !!!
+- This framework was transitioned from Playwright to Selenium ( [Selenium version](https://github.com/inartov555/python_sel_mob_web_api_test) )

 ---